Author

 USA Today photo by Adam Hagy.

-Scottie Scheffler (+450) is the current favorite to win the Open Championship ahead of Rory McIlroy, Bryson DeChambeau and more.
-Scheffler won the Masters in April, and has won 6 times total this calendar year.
+Scottie Scheffler (+500) is the current favorite to win the Open Championship ahead of Rory McIlroy, Xander Schauffele, and more.
+Scheffler won the CJ Cup Byron Nelson this year and looks to secure his second tournament victory of 2025.

-Yes, the British Open and the Open Championship are one in the same.
-Across the pond, Open Championship is traditionally used, whereas in the United States, the tournament is often referred to as The British Open.
+Yes, the British Open and the Open Championship are the same.
+Across the pond, the Open Championship is traditionally used, whereas in the United States, the tournament is often referred to as the British Open to avoid confusion with the US Open.

 The Open Championship will air across NBC networks.
 Check back closer to the tournament for a full TV schedule.